nr512/NR512/README.md

-👋 Hi, I’m nasser elkafif
+👋 Hi, I’m nasser elka
  , constantly learning and finding real-life solutions through code.

 👀 Interested in solving problems and exploring new technologies.